Clown Prince: Sampling

 It also contains vocal samples of The Notorious B.I.G.'s "Things Done Changed" and A Tribe Called Quest's "Excursions".
 A remix of the song featuring the Adelaide Symphony Orchestra was also released on the Hilltop Hoods' 2007 remix album The Hard Road: Restrung.

 Music video

-The music video for the song solely features animation.
+The music video is animated by John Engelhardt, who is also known for designing Armageddon, the Hoods' mascot who appears on all their covers, with Suffa.